carpentries-incubator/jekyll-pages-novice/README.md

 A list of contributors to the lesson can be found in [AUTHORS](AUTHORS).

+Please check the [contributing guidelines](CONTRIBUTING) if you would like to contribute to this lesson.

 ## Citation

 To cite this lesson, please consult with [CITATION](CITATION).